FreshPorts/host-init/README.md

     # eg. unbound
     sudo ./02-start-required-services

+1. Create the jails

     # This creates the jails which will be later configured by Ansible
     sudo ./03-create-jails.sh

     sudo cp -i jail.conf /etc/jail.conf

+1. Start the jails and configure them for running Ansible

     sudo ./04-start-jails.sh

     sudo ./05-prepare-jails-for-ansible.sh
     sudo ./06-install-local-files.sh

-    # if you haven't already, do the Ansible configuration outlines in
+    # if you haven't already, do the Ansible configuration outlined in
     # [Ansible.md](Ansible.md)

-    # Switch over to the ansible host and run:
+1. Switch over to the ansible host and run some or all of these commands

-    # For postgresql hosts:
+  1. For postgresql hosts:
     #
-    # ansible-playbook jail-postgresql.yml --limit=pg02.int.unixathome.org
+    ansible-playbook jail-postgresql.yml --limit=pg02.int.unixathome.org

     #
     # use pg_hba.conf file as a template for additiions to the